civector/EMPTwitchBot/README.md

 `!emppart [@channel]`
 Have the bot leave the channel included in the message.
 This must be used in a channel that the bot is already in.

+##### Basic Commands
+These "basic" commands just have a simple text response.
+They are not being listed here because they can be added, edited, and removed by admins.
+How that is done will be listed below.
+To show the current commands of the bot, use the command:
+`!list_basic`

 ##### Add basic command
 `!empadd [newcommand], [message response]`
 Adds a command that the bot can respond to.
 The user input needs to include two parts;